winqus/Infrared-IoT-Device-For-Echo-Dot/README.md

 # Infrared IoT Device For Echo Dot

 A custom IoT device that toggles a Yamaha AV Receiver with an infrared LED.
-It communicates with Echo Dot Alexa (smart speaker with a virtual assistant) through SINRIC PRO API, so you can switch the AV with voice commands.
+It communicates with Echo Dot Alexa (smart speaker with a virtual assistant) through Sinric Pro API, so you can switch the AV with voice commands.
 Uses an ESP8266 Wi-Fi microcontroller, programmed with C++.

 ## IoT Device (CAD & IRL)
 The IoT device is placed on top of the Yamaha AV receiver and emits infrared light through the gaps in the chassis and luckily can hit the AV's sensor inside.